dandi/dandi-hub/README.md

 Cleanup requires the same variables and is run `./cleanup.sh`

-NOTE: Occassionally the kubernetes namespace fails to delete.
+NOTE: Occasionally the kubernetes namespace fails to delete.

 WARNING: Sometimes AWS VPCs are left up due to an upstream terraform race condition, and must be deleted by hand (including hand-deleting each nested object)